rohanmistry231/Python-Interview-Preparation/Python Coding Pattern Interview Questions with Ans/Python Set Pattern Coding Interview Questions/README.md

-# Python Set DSA Patterns Interview Questions
+# Python Set Patterns Interview Questions

 This README provides **100 Python set manipulation questions** designed for AI/ML students preparing for technical interviews.
 The questions focus on set-specific problems, leveraging Python's set data structure for efficient operations like union, intersection, difference, and membership testing, as well as DSA patterns such as union-find, hashing, and combinatorial problems.
 They are categorized into **Basic**, **Intermediate**, and **Advanced** levels, covering tasks like duplicate detection, subset checks, and complex set-based algorithms.
 Each question includes a problem statement, with the solution hidden in a `<details>` tag to encourage users to attempt the problem before viewing the answer.
 This format supports hands-on practice and aligns with interview preparation for AI/ML roles, complementing the list-focused DSA questions.